 And there’s the problem.
-My wife does not believe in what I’m doing and I feel like I get very little support.
+My ex wife did not believe in what I’m doing and I feel like I got very little support.

 A bit of background first.
-For about 4 years, my wife had suffered with anorexia nervosa.
+For about 4 years, my ex wife had suffered with anorexia nervosa.
 It got so bad, she was admitted as an inpatient to an eating disorder clinic early last year and there she stayed for 5 months.
 Her outlook on food and dieting has been skewed by a toxic mental parasite, and to a degree, outdated and simply ineffective advice from NHS dieticians.
 She firmly believes that cereals for breakfast, 3 meals a day, and small portions are the best way to eat, yet constantly complains that my huge dinner plate full of food “looks like nothing”.
-So when I say I’m dieting she resists completely.
-She complains about the food choices I make, she complains about the inconvenience of me measuring macros, and despite me saying I’m dieting, she keeps buying me snacks and goodies that I said I wouldn’t eat.
-She doesn’t get it.
+So when I say I’m dieting she resisted completely.
+She complained about the food choices I made, she complained about the inconvenience of me measuring macros, and despite me saying I’m dieting, she kept buying me snacks and goodies that I said I wouldn’t eat.
+She didn’t get it.

 She’s never been a fitness person, never showed the slightest bit of interest in the gym or nutrition or exercise.
 She did the occasional run on a treadmill, but it was never consistent or planned.
 Whereas I was working in a military gym when I met her, it was a big part of my life.
-It’s the one lack of commonality that I really dislike.
-We share very few passions, and this is one that I wished above everything that we could share together.
+It’s the one lack of commonality that I really disliked.
+We shared very few passions, and this is one that I wished above everything that we could have shared together.

-Over the years we’ve been married, I’ve allowed myself to get sucked and drawn into the lethargic world of excuses and failed goals, and this time, before I turn 40, I want to make a determined effort to be fit at 40, not fat at 40.
-I just wish my wife was on my side.
-She will say she supports me, she will claim that I’m the problem.
-One minute I’m saying don’t buy me snacks, then the next I’m complaining there are no treats in the house, she can’t win.
+Over the years we’d been married, I’d allowed myself to get sucked and drawn into the lethargic world of excuses and failed goals, but this time, before I turn 40, I want to make a determined effort to be fit at 40, not fat at 40.
+I just wished my wife was on my side.
+She would say she supports me, she would claim that I’m the problem.
+One minute I’m saying don’t buy me snacks, then the next I’m complaining there are no treats in the house, she couldn’t win.
 But a supportive person wouldn’t hold that against me, they would empathise and understand that dieting is hard, dieting is contradictory, and dieting can be an inconvenience.
 She would understand, and rather than finding a solution to me craving nasties by buying them, or complaining at me for craving them, she would motivate me by being empathetic.